RobinWijnant/docker-compose-dev-stack/README.md

 # Dev stack using docker-compose

-A 2018 updated dev or lamp stack using docker-compose.
+A 2018 updated dev or lamp stack using docker-compose v3.

 ## Features